lonewolf-bpn/easy-typing-practice/README.md

-# easy-typing-practice (nepali and english)
+# easy-typing-practice (nepali and english)||Typeshala

-it is java base application
+It is java base application

-here you can practice typing in english and nepali language
+Here you can practice typing in english and nepali language

-You need java se installed in you computer to run this application
+You need java SE installed in you computer to run this application

-it is netbeans project put it in zip file and import to neatbeans
+It is netbeans project put it in zip file and import to neatbeans

-for User input area you should have mysql and keyboard database>>nepali table name clumans >>data
+For User input area you should have mysql and keyboard database>>nepali table name & clumans >>data

+If you want to know more about this project follow me Fb : Bipin Acharya
+Insta : lonewolf_bpn